 I struggled for several years with the question of whether I should aim for recovery.
 Even though I knew that a return to a pre-illness level of health was unusual for people with CFS, I had trouble letting go of the hope that my old life would return.
 But aiming for recovery created problems, too.
-By having recovery as my goal, I lived on an emotional roller coaster, buoyed by signs of progress but devastated by my setbacks, of which there were many.
+By having recovery as my goal, I lived on an emotional roller coaster, buoyed by signs of progress but devastated by my many setbacks.

 Wrestling with these issues helped me to understand the distinction between things I could control and those I couldn’t.
 It was clear that my actions and attitudes had an effect on my symptoms.
 If I did too much one day, I suffered increased symptoms the next.
 If I responded to stress with worry, that too would make my symptoms worse.

 I didn’t remember having such an effect on my symptoms in previous illnesses.
 When I had cancer, my recovery depended on the stage of the cancer and the skill of the doctors.
 But with CFS, my choices and habits were important.
 My attitudes and actions affected my symptoms.
 But gaining some control of my symptoms wouldn’t guarantee full recovery.

 Insight and Inspiration

 Reading an article by Dean Anderson, a recovered CFS patient, provided both insight and inspiration as I was struggling with this issue.
 Writing in the CFIDS Chronicle, he described his successful eight-year struggle with CFS.
 The article outlined a path much like the one I had adopted, turning away from medical treatments and instead figuring out what he could do to make himself better through changing his attitudes and behaviors.